 Reserve Price Auctions

-• Bidding extends auction window if bid placed near deadline
+- Bidding extends the auction window if a bid is placed near the deadline (anti-sniping)

 Collector Competition